Requirements for the History major are 36 hours in History, including a core research sequence. That sequence includes three components:

 - A history research paper, completed as an option in the regular class assignments of 300- or 400-level history classes;

 - HIST 494, Christianity and Historical Study, which is the department’s capstone seminar.

 HIST 295 normally is completed during the sophomore year; the research paper during the junior year (and is referred to as the Junior Research Paper); and HIST 494 during the senior year.
 Students must complete HIST 295 before the semester in which they write the research paper.
-Guidelines for the Junior Research Paper are available in the History Department office or in the Handbook section of this website.
+Guidelines for the Junior Research Paper are available in the History Department office.

-Additional requirements for the History major include four upper division hours from each of the following categories: American, European, and World (Asian, African, or Latin American), and four hours in the history of Christianity.
-After these requirements are met, students have 16-18 credit hours remaining for electives in the department.
+Additional requirements for the History major include four upper division hours from each of the following categories: American, European, and non-western (Asian, African, or Latin American), and four hours in the history of Christianity.
+After these requirements are met, students have credit hours remaining for electives in the department.
 Some specialize in a particular area of history; others pursue topics of interest more broadly.
 Some participate in internships or study abroad.
-The department strongly recommends that students planning to attend graduate school include HIST 491, an advanced research seminar (topics vary), among their electives.
-With departmental approval, qualified students also may pursue in-depth research that results in an undergraduate thesis for honors in history (HIST 498 and 499).
+With departmental approval, qualified students may pursue in-depth research that results in an undergraduate thesis for honors in history (HIST 498 and 499).
 No more than eight hours of cross-listed courses may apply to the major.
 Eight hours from other departments may be substituted for four hours in History with the approval of the History Department chair.
-See major requirements.